 - MRI scanning or radionucleotide imaging may be valuable to differentiate soft tissue infection from osteomyelitis.

-Investigation may also be required to ascertain the cause of the neuropathy, or HbA1C test to assess the control of the diabetes.
+Investigation may also be required to ascertain the cause of the neuropathy, or HbA1C testing to assess the control of the diabetes.

 - Diabetes, tabes dorsalis, syringomyelia and leprosy have been mentioned.